 We need to improve the product page structure to address new visitor questions and concerns to remove any anxiety about their purchase.
-Many of new visitors also don’t know the store brand so we had to present a value proposition.
+Many of the new visitors also don’t know the store brand, so we had to present a value proposition.

 We created “Variation A” that includes value proposition such as their loyalty program or super fast delivery.
 The new product page also includes details about ideal fit for different pet segments and the exact amount of saving from their deals.

 On top of that, we created “Variation B” that includes urgency trigger with “Order in next 1h 12m for tomorrow delivery” right next to the Add To Cart button to keep the proximity to the main call to action.

 We also prepared “Variation C” that had additional social proof with a banner “X people just purchased this product” including live product sales data from a previous couple of days.

 Altogether, the “Variation C” was a big success with 11.7% increase in sales and 19.3% increase in add to cart rate.
 It also dramatically reduced product page bounce rate, which helps them with search engine ranking.

 It had 95.2% chance of being the best compared to the control variation after 28 days, so it was an easy choice to deploy the changes.

 The data showed low category to product conversions on mobile devices and a huge potential to drive visitors to the bottom of the conversion funnel.

 We deployed on-site polls on category pages to discover what stops customers from visiting product pages.
 The collected insights showed us that they have a hard time choosing a product that will be a good option for them.

 We discovered visitors often visit more than around 3 pages on each category to see more products and then return back to the first or second page.